NOAA-GFDL/GFDL-VortexTracker/README.md

 For more documentation on how the tracker runs in genesis mode or the wind radii and axisymmetric diagnostic schemes please see genesisdoc.md and radiidoc.md, respectively.

-## Dependices, Installation, Compiling, Running
+## Dependices, Installation, Compiling, Running, Testing
-⚠️ IN CONSTRUCTION ⚠️

 The following external libraries are required for buildig the vortex tracker:
   * NETCDF and Fortran (77/90)